CarloDePieri/ToggleAudioTrayIcon/README.md

 This is a Windows tray icon widget that can toggle between two audio devices and will show an icon representing the active one.

+## Dependencies

+The tool depends on [nircmd](https://www.nirsoft.net/utils/nircmd.html) for the actual device toggling, so it must be included in the `$PATH`.

 ## Latest Release

 #### Usage